tannuchoudhary/Data-structure-and-Algorithms/README.md

-# This dataStructures file contains all the implementations of basic data structures.
+# This dataStructures file contains
+## All the implementations of basic data structures.
+## All the basic algorithms.